marjoleinF/pre/README.md

 reference null distribution.

-Note that computing null interaction models and interaction test statistics is computationally very intensive.
+Note that computing null interaction models and interaction test statistics is computationally very intensive, so running the following code will take some time:

 ``` r
 set.seed(44)